 Just as popular is the Mugar Omni Theater, opened in 1987.
 The latest film technology projects science and nature documentaries on a domed wraparound IMAX screen.

 You can also explore the Hall of Human Life (life sciences biology), the Pixar Exhibit (exploring the technology behind Pixar animation), and the Yawkey Gallery (examining the museum’s water location).

 Address: 1 Museum of Science Driveway

-If you love New England, you might also enjoy these travel guides:
+I hope you’ve enjoyed my guide to best things to see and do in Boston’s Beacon Hill.
+If you love New England, you might also enjoy these other travel guides:

-If you want to explore historic Beacon on a trip to Boston, pin it for later.
+If you want to see the top attractions in Beacon Hill, pin it for later.